Earache Remedies: How to Get Rid of an Earache Fast

 It doesn’t matter how old you are – earaches hurt.
-And since most earaches are not the result of a bacterial infection, antibiotics won’t help get you better.
+And unless your earache is the result of a bacterial infection, antibiotics won’t help get you better.
+Fortunately, there are several other earache remedies that can be incredibly effective.

 But you don’t have to take a wait-and-see approach.